 How does being in the ETJ affect businesses operated from my home or my home occupation?

 If you have a home occupation for which you received approval from Wake County, you will be allowed to continue doing business from your home.
-The Town is proposing a text amendment related to areas of concern.
+On January 7, 2019, the Town Board approved a text amendment related to areas of concern.
 Please click here and here for additional information.

 How does being in the ETJ affect bona fide farms?